 At Pelham our Safeguarding Team includes the following staff:

-- The Deputy Designated Safeguarding Lead (DSL) – Emma Greer - Deputy Head
+- The Designated Safeguarding Lead (DSL) – Emma Greer - Headteacher

-Both officers have received appropriate training and are responsible for the completion of the required paperwork and ensuring that confidential records are stored securely.
-It is the responsibility of the designated members of staff to have discussions with Social Care, when concerns arise regarding the safety of a pupil in this school, and to make appropriate referrals using the CASA (Common & Shared Assessment).
+All officers have received appropriate training and are responsible for the completion of the required paperwork and ensuring that confidential records are stored securely.
+It is the responsibility of the designated members of staff to have discussions with Social Care, when concerns arise regarding the safety of a pupil in this school, and to make appropriate referrals to the Children and Families Safeguarding Hub.
 All such pupils are closely monitored and where extra concerns arise these are passed on to the appropriate agencies.

-Our school has designated Safeguarding Governors (Claire Miles and Carl Rautenbach) who will act as the link between the governing body and the designated officers.
-The safeguarding governors will review safeguarding procedures & practices.
+Our school has designated a Safeguarding Governor (Carl Rautenbach) who will act as the link between the governing body and the designated officers.
+The safeguarding governor will review safeguarding procedures & practices.
 Where safeguarding concerns arise regarding a member of staff, the governor will liaise with the Chair of Governors.

 In line with the guidance for Safer Recruitment, the Headteacher and two other governors, have completed Safer Recruitment training.
 All staff, including volunteers who have access to children in our school, have been carefully selected and screened and all have had an enhanced enhanced Disclosure Barring Service (DBS) check prior to commencing work.
 Details of all appointments/checks are held in a central record.